Suicide Among Veterans

 Treatment and Care

-In spite of these grim realities, veterans have plenty of reason for hope.
-The VA has doubled its efforts to address the challenges that veterans face.
-With the passage of the MISSION Act of 2018, the federal government is making aggressive efforts at extending outreach to veterans.
-Among other things, the MISSION Act:13
+In spite of these grim realities, Veterans have plenty of reason for hope.
+The VA has doubled its efforts to address the challenges that Veterans face.
+With the passage of the MISSION Act of 2018, the federal government is making aggressive efforts at extending outreach to Veterans.
+Among other things, the MISSION Act:11

 - Includes provisions that enhance the recruitment of clinicians.